Sport in the Czech Republic: Lacrosse

-Riders

-Some of the most famous to have competed in both sports are Aleš Dryml Sr. and his son Aleš Dryml Jr., Roman Motoušek, Zdeněk Schneiderwind, Antonín Šváb, Luboš Tomíček and Václav Verner.

 Rugby union

 Josef Rössler-Ořovský, who introduced a number of sports in the then Czechoslovakia, among others skiing and tennis, was originally credited with starting rugby union as well back in 1895.
 He went to England and brought back a rugby ball with him.
 Efforts were made to play the game at the Czech Yacht Club, but a public struggle ensued, and rugby subsequently never really caught on.

 Czechoslovakia was a founder member of FIRA in 1934, and joined the IRB in 1988.

 Currently, Brno in Moravia, and the capital Prague are considered to be the centres for Rugby Union in the country.

-Rugby League
+Rugby league

 Rugby league in the Czech Republic was started in 2006.
 The Czechs received government funding before a game was played there, and in their first game on August 5, 2006, in Prague, the Czechs went down 34–28 to the Netherlands.

 In 2007 the Czech Republic took part in the European Shield tournament.
 This included two other 2nd tier nations; Germany and Serbia.
 Czech national team lost both their matches, v Germany 22–44 in Prague (4 August) and v Serbia 16–56 in Belgrade (18 August), and finished third.

-In 2011, the Czech Rugby League Association was admitted to affiliate membership of the Rugby League European Federation after reforming its governance.
+In 2011, the Czech Rugby League Association became an affiliate member of the Rugby League European Federation after reforming its governance.